Andy Dick: Jon Lovitz

+Health and substance abuse

-Dick has struggled with drug and alcohol dependence, and has undergone drug rehabilitation programs 20 times.
+Dick has struggled with drug and alcohol dependence, and as of 2025 has undergone drug rehabilitation programs 37 times.

+In April 2022, Dick alleged he was mugged in Las Vegas, presenting with severe facial injuries.
+In December 2025, Dick was found slumped over in the streets of Los Angeles, in an apparent overdose, with someone on the scene calling out for the drug Narcan.
+He survived the incident.
+Days later, he agreed to go to a rehab facility after initially refusing to do so.

-Legal issues and controversies
+Legal issues

-Arrests and legal actions

 On May 15, 1999, Dick drove his car into a utility pole in Hollywood, California.
-He was charged with possession of cocaine, cannabis, and drug paraphernalia; driving under the influence of alcohol/drugs; and hit-and-run driving.
+He was charged with possession of cocaine, cannabis, and drug paraphernalia, driving under the influence of alcohol/drugs, and hit-and-run driving.
 He later pleaded guilty to felony cocaine possession, misdemeanor cannabis possession, and possession of a "smoking device".
 The charges were dismissed after Dick completed an 18-month drug diversion program.

 On December 4, 2004, Dick was arrested for indecent exposure after he exposed his buttocks at a McDonald's outlet.

 On July 16, 2008, Dick was arrested in Murrieta, California, on suspicion of drug possession and sexual battery.
 He exposed the breasts of a 17-year-old girl when he allegedly grabbed and pulled down her tank top and brassiere.
 During a search of his person, police reported finding a small quantity of cannabis and one alprazolam (Xanax) tablet, for which Dick did not have a prescription.
 Dick was released from jail after posting $5,000 bail and later pleaded guilty to misdemeanor battery and marijuana possession.
 He was sentenced to three years probation and around $700 in fines, and was ordered to wear an alcohol-monitoring bracelet for one year.